 Display Driver Issue

 A bad or faulty driver is also a possibility that can cause your graphics card fan to stop spinning or make it behave in a strange way.
 So, if you are facing this problem just after installing a newer driver or another version of the driver then you must roll back to the older driver.
-I have said multiple times in this blog that the latest drivers are not always best for all graphics cards, and you should always test and play around with different versions of graphics drivers to see which one performs the best for your card.
-Also, before installing any newer or even older driver, you must completely remove the currently installed driver using the DDU or Display Driver Uninstaller, which is the best utility to remove each and every trace of the installed graphics driver, whether it is an Nvidia or AMD video driver.
+I have said multiple times in this blog that the latest drivers are not always the best for all graphics cards, and you should always test and play around with different versions of graphics drivers to see which one performs the best for your card.
+Also, before installing any newer or even older driver, you must completely remove the currently installed driver using the DDU or Display Driver Uninstaller, which is the best utility to remove every trace of the installed graphics driver, whether it is an Nvidia or AMD video driver.

 Windows Update